Low-Rank Graphon Learning for Networks: Selecting when it is unknown

 In this section, we propose a method for selecting \( r \) when its value is unknown.
 Since \(\hat{\lambda}_k\) approximates \( \lambda_k \) by Theorem~\ref{th:6}, we can estimate \( r \) incrementally, starting from \( r = 1 \).
 When \(|\hat{\lambda}_k|\) is significantly larger than 0, but \(|\hat{\lambda}_{i}|\) for \( i \ge k+1 \) are close to 0, we select \( r = k \).
 The detailed procedure for selecting \( r \) is summarized in Algorithm~\ref{alg:5}.

+We remark that Line 4 in Algorithm~ \ref{alg:5} applies the eigenratio method, which is a well-established approach in the statistics literature (e.g., \citet{lam2012factor,ahn2013eigenvalue}).
+It offers robustness to scaling and noise, especially in settings where the eigenvalues decay gradually or have non-uniform magnitudes (see also \citet{cai2024optimal}).
+In our context, the use of the ratio helps highlight significant drops in the eigenvalue sequence while mitigating the influence of slow decay or scale variability.
+Algorithm~ \ref{alg:5} selects the correct rank $r$ with high probability as the threshold $\tau$ asymptotically approaches zero at a certain rate.

-We apply Algorithm~\ref{alg:5} to select \( r \) for the third and sixth settings in Table~\ref{tab:1}, with \(\tau = 0.2\).
+We apply Algorithm~\ref{alg:5} to select \( r \) for the 3rd, 6th and 7th settings in Table~\ref{tab:1}, with \(\tau = 0.2\).
+Theoretically, the threshold $\tau$ should asymptotically tend to 0.
+For finite sample simulations, we choose 0.2 as a heuristic value.
 The results are presented in Table~\ref{tab:6}.
 These results demonstrate that Algorithm~\ref{alg:5} is effective in most cases.

+In our simulations in the main paper, we assume the rank \( r \) is known.
+Estimating \( r \) first and then applying our method leads to minimal differences because \( r \) can be chosen correctly with high probability by our method (see Table~\ref{tab:6}) in our scenarios.
+For example, we apply our rank selection algorithm to the 6th setting, and there is only an 8\% probability of making an incorrect selection.
+The MSE when selecting \(r\) first and then running our method is $2.4 \times 10^{-4}$ (with a standard error of $0.9 \times 10^{-6}$), which is close to the values reported in the main article.

+Moreover, we assess the impact of an incorrect rank selection by testing cases where \( r = 1 \) is mis-specified as \( r = 2 \).
+The results, presented in Table \ref{tab:rk1}, show that the differences in performance are minimal compared to the original settings in Table~\ref{tab:2}, highlighting that our method is robust to over-estimation of the rank \( r \).

+For the case where \( r = 2 \) is mis-specified as \( r = 1 \), the corresponding results are summarized in Table~\ref{tab:rk2}.
+As shown in the table, the estimation error increases significantly when rank-2 graphons are incorrectly selected as rank 1, since an essential component is omitted during estimation.
+However, our rank selection experiments (see also Table~\ref{tab:6}) indicate that while the selected rank may sometimes be higher than the true rank, we seldom select a rank lower than the actual one, which would otherwise lead to large errors.